CaoRuiming/bpr-wordpress/wp-content/plugins/facebook-auto-publish/readme.txt

 == Screenshots ==

 1. This is the Facebook configuration section.
+2. This is the general settings section.
-2. Publishing options while creating a post.
+3. Publishing options while creating a post.
+4. Auto publish logs.

 == Changelog ==

+= WP2Social Auto Publish 2.2.1 =
+* Plugin name changed to WP2Social Auto Publish

+= WP2FB Auto Publish 2.2 =
+* Plugin name changed to WP2FB Auto Publish, as per Facebook guidelines
+* Fixed bug in specific category selection on edit posts
+* Option to reuse last used auto publish settings on edit posts

 = WP Facebook Auto Publish 2.1 =
 * Added page for managing authorizations of smapsolutions app